AdobeDocs/experience-manager-cloud-service.en/help/onboarding/home.md

 1. Adobe will complete provisioning for your organization following which your organization's System Administrator will receive a welcome email allowing them to do [System Administrator Tasks](/help/onboarding/what-is-required/add-users-assign-cm-roles.md) including adding users, assigning them to roles, and thereby granting them appropriate access to Cloud Manager.

-1. Users added by your System Administrator will in turn receive a welcome email thereby allowing them to successfully [Navigate to Cloud Manager](/help/onboarding/what-is-required/navigate-to-cloud-manager.md).
+1. Users added by your System Administrator will in turn receive a welcome email thereby allowing them to successfully navigate to Cloud Manager.
 Users can now use their Adobe ID to login and begin their journey with Cloud Manager from here.

 1. A System Administrator can [Grant Users Access to an AEM instance](/help/onboarding/what-is-required/accessing-aem-instance.md) for development purposes.